dojo/dwb/README.md

 versions of the toolkit you want to expose and then configure the application using the steps below....

-Currently, package descriptor files are included for Dojo 1.6.0, 1.5.0 and 1.4.3.
+Currently, package descriptor files are included for Dojo 1.8.0.
 If you need to expose an older version, please generate the package descriptor, as per the instructions above.

 ### (Optional) Generate package descriptors for older versions of Dojo
-    See description above and package in src/main/config/packages/dojo/X.Y.Z/
+    See description above and package in src/main/config/packages/dojo/X.Y.Z/.
+Note that you need to uncomment the "DOJO-CONFIG" lines in generateNewPackageMetaData.js.

 ### Fill in location parameter for all version packages
     $ vim src/main/config/packages/dojo/${dojo.version}/package.json